AlexanderBarr/alexbarrdotcom/README.md

       --- [] Tile should grab data from JSON
       --- [ ] When tile is clicked open dialog
       -- [x] Create body dialog
-      -- [] Body dialog should grab data from JSON
+      --- [] Body dialog should grab data from JSON
+      --- [] Body dialog should include tech used as icons

 ## Thoughts